yikee/Knowledge_Conflict/README.md

 ----------------------------------------------------
 ## Dataset
-The top-level key in the json file corresponds to the primary field, and each data point within a field is represented as a dictionary, with the following key-value pairs:
+The top-level key in the json file corresponds to the primary field, and each data point within the field is represented as a dictionary, with the following key-value pairs:
 - **main_entity**(str): an entity from the generated entity list
 - **parametric_knowledge**(str): extracted parametric knowledge about the **main_entity**
 - **named_entity_lst**(lst): named entities with corresponding types returned by NER models